-Birds were surveyed by one experienced ornithologist (L.N.) on three consecutive mornings (06:00-09:30) in ten-minute point counts at each plot centre, alternating the order in which plots were visited (Gilroy et al., 2014b).
-Birds within a 50 m radius (excluding fly-throughs) were identified to species using sight or sound, and number of detections recorded.
-A two-week pilot phase was used to familiarise L.N. with local species and the 50 m sampling radius.
-In the smallest plots (100 m x 100 m) the sampling radius reached the plot boundaries, and during the pilot phase these plots were used to check the location of calling birds: this experience was used to estimate the 50 m radius in larger plots.
-Sound recordings were made of each count, (Olympus LS-11 Linear Recorder), and sounds checked against existing recordings (Xenocanto Foundation, 2017).
-Species' habitat associations (del Hoyo et al., 2017) and conservation status (IUCN, 2016) were defined.
+Birds were surveyed by one experienced ornithologist (L.N.) on three consecutive mornings (06:00-09:30 hr) in 10-min point counts at each plot centre, alternating the order in which plots were visited

+(Gilroy, Woodcock, et al., 2014b).
+Birds within a 50-m radius (excluding fly-throughs) were identified to species using sight or sound, and number of detections recorded.
+A 2-week pilot phase was used to familiarize L.N. with local species and the 50 m sampling radius.
+In the smallest plots (100 m \times 100 m), the sampling radius reached the plot boundaries, and during the pilot phase, these plots were used to check the location of calling birds: this experience was used to estimate the 50-m radius in larger plots.
+Sound recordings were made of each count (Olympus LS-11 Linear Recorder), and sounds checked against existing recordings (Xeno-Canto Foundation, 2017).
+Species' habitat associations (del Hoyo, Elliott, Sargatal, Christie, & Juana, 2017) and conservation status (IUCN, 2016) were defined.

-Reptile visual encounter surveys were conducted by one experienced herpetologist (W.J.) on four consecutive afternoons (13:00-18:00) in each plot (Crump and Scott, 1994), alternating the order in which plots were visited.
-A 200 m long "S" shaped path in the core of each plot, bounded by the butterfly traps (see below) was walked at a steady pace for 20 minutes while actively searching all microhabitats 5 m either side.
-Individuals were identified in the field, and taxonomy standardised to follow the IUCN Red List (IUCN, 2016).
+Reptile visual encounter surveys were conducted by one experienced herpetologist (W.J.) on four consecutive afternoons (13:00-18:00 hr) in each plot (Crump & Scott, 1994), alternating the order in which plots were visited.
+A 200-m long 'S'-shaped path in the core of each plot, bounded by the butterfly traps (see below) was walked at a steady pace for 20 min while actively searching all microhabitats 5 m either side.
+Individuals were identified in the field, and taxonomy standardized to follow the IUCN Red List (IUCN, 2016).
 Reptiles were not captured or marked.
-To avoid re-counting across multiple sampling days the greatest number of detections on any single day was used in analyses.
-Reptile conservation status and habitat associations (Chan-ard et al., 2015) were extracted.
+To avoid re-counting across multiple sampling days, the greatest number of detections on any single day was used in analyses.
+Reptile conservation status and habitat associations (Chan-ard, Nabhitabhata, & Parr, 2015) were extracted.